JLRipley314/Standalone-TwoPunctures-C-Cpp/README.md

 as it allows you to call TwoPunctures on each CPU core when using MPI with that code.

-## TODO

-* Add features to compute modified gravity equations
-* Add time derivatives of lapse and shift as functions of generalized harmonic source terms.

 ## License

 The original authors of the TwoPunctures are Marcus Ansorg, Erik Schnetter, Frank Löffler.
-Adaptions to make the standalone code were made by Federico Guercilena, Sven Köppel, and incorporated code written by
-Vasileios Paschalidis, Zachariah B. Etienne, Roman Gold, and Stuart L. Shapiro.
+Adaptions to make the standalone code were made by Federico Guercilena, Sven Köppel, and incorporated an fast interpolation code written by Vasileios Paschalidis, Zachariah B. Etienne, Roman Gold, and Stuart L. Shapiro.

 This code is licensed under the same LGPLv2.1 license as the original